 *this post may contain affiliate links

 I’ve never belonged to an HOA – all of my previous residences while living in the city were either apartments or tract home neighborhoods in middle class parts of town, so I have no experience with an HOA.
-What I do have experience with is writing this little ole Simple Living blog (Ok, only for 3 years so I’m certainly no expert or anything, but…) Topics on my blog include how to use simple effective methods to complete tasks.
+What I do have experience with is writing this little ole Simple Living blog (Ok, I’m certainly no expert or anything, but…) Topics on my blog include how to use simple effective methods to complete tasks.

 Simple Life, HOA Style